iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/0_intro.md

 ## MoClo / iGEM Type IIS

-For the DBTL Bootcamp, we will be using [Golden Gate Assembly](https://technology.igem.org/assembly/golden-gate).
+For the DBTL Bootcamp, we will use [Golden Gate Assembly](https://technology.igem.org/assembly/golden-gate).
-Specifically, the parts and backbone you will be using will have the overhangs (fusion sites) that adhere to the Modular Cloning (MoClo) and [iGEM Type IIS](https://technology.igem.org/assembly/igem-type-iis) assembly standards for building a transcription unit.
+Specifically, the parts and backbone you will use have the overhangs (fusion sites) that adhere to the Modular Cloning (MoClo) and [iGEM Type IIS](https://technology.igem.org/assembly/igem-type-iis) assembly standards for building a transcription unit.

 <figure>
 <center>